dart-lang/site-www/src/guides/language/evolution.md

 Dart 2.12 added support for **[sound null safety][]**.
-When you opt into null safety, types in your code are non-nullable by default, meaning that variables can’t contain null unless you say they can.
+When you opt into null safety, types in your code are non-nullable by default, meaning that variables can't contain null unless you say they can.
 With null safety, your runtime null-dereference errors turn into edit-time analysis errors.